 Political Communication, Public Relations and Propaganda

 The module explores the evolution of political communication from the turn of the 20th century and considers its links to the emergence of modern public relations.
-Starting with the influential work of Edward Bernys, who is widely considered as the father of modern public relations, we will consider how PR has developed and how its tactics and practices have increasingly been co-opted by modern politicians.
-This will encompass an examination of the various promotional strategies employed by political parties in campaign cycles and during non-election periods, which are sometimes described as news management and 'spin'.
+Starting with the influential work of Edward Bernys, widely considered as the father of modern public relations, we will consider how PR has developed and how its tactics and practices have increasingly been co-opted by modern politicians.
+The module examines the promotional strategies employed by political parties in campaign cycles and during non-election periods, strategies sometimes described as news management and 'spin'.
 This module will also look at the history of modern propaganda campaigns from their early origins during the First and Second World Wars, through to more contemporary examples.

 This module develops the political dimension of theoretical approaches to culture and communications.
-Looking at everyday forms and practices, the course highlights the ideological investments in questions of cultural value.
-Concentrating on race, class, gender, disability and sexuality as areas of inequality which shape, and are shaped by, cultural and communications practices, the course emphasizes the power dynamics at play in processes of cultural production, consumption and control.
-The programme moves from macro to micro approaches to culture beginning with broad questions around ideology, power and resistance and ending with the particulars of everyday strategies and tactics.
+Looking at everyday forms and practices, it highlights ideological investments in questions of cultural value.
+Concentrating on race, class, gender, disability and sexuality as areas of inequality that shape, and are shaped by, cultural and communications practices, the module emphasises the power dynamics at play in processes of cultural production, consumption and control.
+The programme moves from macro to micro approaches to culture, beginning with broad questions around ideology, power and resistance and ending with the particulars of everyday strategies and tactics.

 Understanding Cultural Industries

 This module introduces students to the key concept of translating between cultures as part of inter-cultural communication.
 The commingling of national and regional cultures in the light of increased flows of people, goods, capital and information is rendering the study of the impact of cultural difference on communication indispensable.
 This is particularly so for management theory, advertising and marketing, public relations and international news.
-Using a range of examples and case-studies, this module enables students to apply comparative analyses that isolate cultural effects on communication (for example, how does the same advert 'play' in collectivist as opposed to individualist cultures; how might 'high-context' communication in a Chinese context effect a business negotiation; how might cultural differences around conceptions of truth challenge Western liberal principles of freedom of speech, etc.).
-A balance is struck between the ideal of harmonious inter-cultural communication on the one hand, and the richness of cultural diversity on the other.
+Using a range of examples and case studies, this module enables students to perform comparative analyses that isolate cultural effects on communication.
+For example, how does the same advert 'play' in collectivist as opposed to individualist cultures; how might 'high-context' communication in a Chinese context effect a business negotiation; or how might cultural differences around conceptions of truth challenge Western liberal principles of freedom of speech.
+The module seeks to balance the ideal of harmonious inter-cultural communication on the one hand, and the richness of cultural diversity on the other.

-This module focuses concepts, theories and approaches explored in first year modules on the analysis of actual cultural phenomena.
+This module focuses on concepts, theories and approaches explored in first year modules on the analysis of actual cultural phenomena.
 In the first half of the module we will look at a number of historically important cultural analyses, and in the second half of the module we shall concentrate on the analysis of contemporary culture.
-Students will be encouraged to understand various methods in cultural analysis (e.g. semiotic, sociological, aesthetic) and their relation to cultural critique (one of the forms analysis often takes) with a view to undertaking a cultural analysis of their own.
+Students will be encouraged to understand various methods in cultural analysis, e.g. semiotic, sociological, aesthetic and their relation to cultural critique, with a view to undertaking a cultural analysis of their own.

 Researching Culture, Film and Media